-Students satisfy the Pathways component of the Benedictine liberal arts requirements by taking a wide range of courses, amounting to approximately one-third of the 128 credits required for graduation.
+Students satisfy the Pathways component of the general and liberal arts requirements by taking a wide range of courses, amounting to about one-third of the 128 credits required for graduation.

 Students are required to take one course that can count for both cultural diversity and another liberal arts distribution requirement.

 Social Sciences (II) (4 cr.)

 Students need to demonstrate a language competency equal to the second semester of a beginning language course.
 This requirement can be met in one of four ways:

 Analytical Reasoning (V) (4 cr.)

 Natural Science (VI) (4 cr.)

 History (VII) (4 cr.)